expo/expo/packages/expo-splash-screen/README.md

 ### `SplashScreen.hideAsync()`

 Hides the native splash screen.
-Works only if native splash screen has been previously prevented from autohiding by calling [`SplashScreen.preventAutoHideAsync()`](#splashScreen.preventAutoHideAsync) method.
+Works only if native splash screen has been previously prevented from autohiding by calling [`SplashScreen.preventAutoHideAsync()`](#splashscreenpreventautohideasync) method.

 #### Returns

 A `Promise` that resolves when `hideAsync` call makes any sense.
 `Promise` rejections most likely means that native splash screen is already hidden (either by previously called `hideAsync` or not calling `preventAutoHideAsync` in the first place).

-## ⭐️ Examples
+## 🗒 Examples

 ### `SplashScreen.preventAutoHideAsync()` in global scope